jfcross4/advanced_stats/bayes_lab.md

 # 2. Free Throws

 Let's imagine high school basketball shooters hit free throws at a 70% clip.
-Some players are better than others, of course, and the standard deviation in free throw shooting ability is 10%.
+Some players are better than others, of course, and let's imagine that the standard deviation in free throw shooting ability is 10%.
 We walk into a high school gym and see a player hit 9 of 10 free throws.
 What is the chance that they will hit their next shot?

 Once again, we'll start with our prior.
 This is what our guess looks like before we see this player shoot and our guess is based only on what we know about high school basketball players in general.